sgmurphy/wordpress-plugins/all-in-one-seo-pack/readme.txt

 == Changelog ==

+**New in Version 4.6.7.1**

+* Updated: Added a new notice in the admin bar for when the site is noindexed, improving visibility for users.
+* Updated: Added review & rating support to Recipe schema.
+* Updated: Organization schema employee range now has a minimum value of 0.
+* Fixed: Data filled into Add New Redirect section no longer cleared when switching tabs.
+* Fixed: Yoast Duplicate Post now correctly carries over SEO meta when published a scheduled republished post.
+* Fixed: Chinese and Unicode special characters encoding issue for Additional Sitemap Pages.
+* Fixed: Google Search Console verification code still output in source code not removed after disconnecting from Google Search Console.
+* Fixed: Javascript console error after disconnecting Google Search Console.
+* Fixed: Shipping Schema changing the Country field value in User Profile when updating a WooCommerce Product.
+* Fixed: Added scroll functionality for Schema Generator template list.
+* Fixed: Plugin conflict with the Facebook for WooCommerce plugin.
+* Fixed: Plugin conflict with 3D Flipbook plugin related to Primary Category.
+* Fixed: Removed ‘Cornerstone Content’ field from SEO revisions for attachment pages.
+* Fixed: Title and alt field columns not showing up in the media gallery for webp images.
+* Fixed: Various styling fixes for our Extra theme & Divi page builder integrations.
+* Fixed: Changing the Primary Term value did not trigger the generation of a new SEO Revision.
+* Fixed: Chrome and Firefox converted URLs with Unicode characters to encoded form in AIOSEO.
+* Fixed: Link Assistant would sometimes break block attributes when inserting a link if they used single quotes.
+* Fixed: Robots.txt rule overlap when there are two identical user agents.
+* Fixed: EEAT author bio field editor would sometimes not render when switching between tabs.
+* Fixed: Error in post schema when FAQ has no question.
+* Fixed: Error caused by a redirect duplicated rule.

 **New in Version 4.6.6**

 * New: Integrations with SiteOrigin and Thrive Architect - Control your SEO and optimize your content directly from the SiteOrigin and Thrive Architect visual page builders.